 Sautéing comes from the French word “sauté,” meaning “jumped” or “bounced.”
 To sauté your food, you toss it in the cooking pan over high heat, with a small amount of oil or fat.
 The idea is to “sweat” your ingredients, without them starting to fry or stew.
 To do this, you need a cooking pan with slightly higher sides than a regular frying pan.
 This is to make sure your food won’t end up tossed all over your kitchen.

 To get that perfect texture of your wok noodles and veggies, you need to be able to sear and toss your food.
 Over and over, without heat spreading through the entire pan and the food being tossed over the side.
 A wok pan can do just that.
 The width, as well as the tall, sloping sides, concentrates the heat to the base.
 It also helps keep your food in the pan and off the floor.

 The old-school grill pan

-If you’re looking to nail that perfect piece of meat, with that smoky grilled taste and signature char marks, this one’s for you.
+If you’re looking to nail that perfect piece of meat, with that smoky grilled taste and signature char marks, this cooking pan is for you.
 The flat surface and ridged base make sure that excess fat and juices flow towards the edges of the pan.
 If you get one with spouts, you can easily set drippings or melted fat aside for use in roasting potatoes or cooking vegetables.
 So, rest assured knowing that it will be easier to get a good sear on cuts of meat without juices pooling up.

-Why do people use stainless steel pans?
+Why do people use stainless steel cooking pans?